 ALCO's first major development project is the Arya Residences Towers 1 and 2 (Arya Residences) located in BGC, Taguig City.
 Arya Residences is the first top-market residential condominium development in the Philippines to be awarded with Leadership in Energy and Environmental DesignTM (LEEDTM) Gold certification by the US Green Building Council (USGBC) and Building for Ecologically Responsive Design Excellence (BERDE) 4-Star rating by the Philippine Green Building Council (PHILGBC).
 In 2020, the building earned its Advancing Net Zero 3-Star certification from PHILGBC.
+Under the Advancing Net Zero Energy rating scheme, the project demonstrated a holistic approach to conservation and optimization of the energy use reducing the overall demand and using 100% renewable energy for the remaining operational energy demand of the project.
 The Arya Residences was completed on December 31, 2016.